naeemAbdul-Aziz/discreetkit/docs/SMS_IMPLEMENTATION.md

 # SMS Order Confirmation Implementation Guide

-This document outlines the complete SMS notification system implemented for DiscreetKit using Arkesel v2 API.
+This document outlines the complete SMS notification system implemented for DiscreetKit using the official Arkesel SMS API.

 ## Overview